awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 1. Drag and drop contract blocks onto the canvas\.
 You can add blocks in any order or sequence, as connections between elements aren't required to be strictly linear\.

 1. Double\-click the title of the block\.
-In the fly\-out pane, configure settings for that block and then choose **Save** to close the pane\.
+In the configuration pane, configure settings for that block and then choose **Save** to close the pane\.

 1. Back on the canvas, click on the first \(the originating\) block\.